Battle of the Strait of Otranto (1917): Battle

-The Mirabello group engaged the Austro-Hungarian cruisers at 07:00, but were heavily outgunned, and instead attempted to shadow the fleeing cruisers.
+The Carlo Mirabello group engaged the Austro-Hungarian cruisers at 07:00, Carlo Mirabello hit the cruiser Novara two times but were heavily outgunned, and instead attempted to shadow the fleeing cruisers.
 At 07:45, Rear Admiral Acton's ships encountered the destroyers Csepel and Balaton.
 After 20 minutes, the Italian destroyers were able to close the distance to the Austro-Hungarian ships; the two groups engaged in a short artillery duel before a shot from Csepel struck Aquila and disabled the ship's boilers.
-By this time, the Austro-Hungarian destroyers were under the cover of the coastal batteries at Durazzo, and were able to make good their escape.
+By this time, the Austro-Hungarian destroyers were under the cover of the coastal batteries at Durrës (known to the Italians as Durazzo), and were able to make good their escape.